 So what is inside the Mazda key fob?
 Being involved in electronics and radio communications most of my life, I can categorically say that little circuit board with its one integrated circuit and a few surface mounted components would cost a few cents to manufacture.
 The 1620 lithium battery is a couple of dollars and the plastic housing and key tongue would cost another couple of dollars to make.
 The whole key and remote control fob is not worth more than $10 at the most.
 Even if Mazda Australia charged the dealer $20 wholesale price, the dealer whacks on this outrageous mark-up and flogs it to Mazda owners for more than $200.

-As of February 2019, the above item is available – delivered by Australia Post to your door – for TWO OF THEM.
+As of February 2019, the above item was available – delivered by Australia Post to your door – for TWO OF THEM.
 And how much, including postage?
 A whole $9.45 for the pair and that works out at $4.73 each.
 This remote control has essentially the same electronics as my Mazda 6 key fob, so you can see what a gigantic rip-off it is, when car dealers charge many hundreds of dollars for an item that is only worth a few dollars at most.
 So keep in mind that if you lose your car remote control, just get onto Google and search for replacement remote control fobs for your particular car and you can buy very cheap aftermarket fobs that will work very nicely.